Lazy Day Blackberry Cobbler

 Can I make this cobbler recipe with a different fruit?

-I kind of have the corner on fruit creativity with this recipe, but I guess I’ll allow it. 😉 Yes, you absolutely can use a different fruit, especially a different berry like raspberry or blueberry or even a sweet cherry would be absolutely delicious!
+Of course is this obvious answer!
+Yes, you absolutely can create different fruit cobbler with this recipe, especially a different berry like raspberry or even a sweet cherry would be absolutely delicious!

 Does this blackberry cobbler need refrigerated?

 Cover your blackberry cobbler with plastic wrap or tin foil and it can last on the counter for 12 hours.
-Anything longer than that and I would refrigerate it (covered).
+Anything longer than that and I would refrigerate it in an airtight container.

-I placed our blackberry cobbler leftovers in the refrigerator overnight and had a piece cold and served with a vanilla Greek yogurt for breakfast and I’m not gonna lie, it was amazing!
+I placed our leftover cobbler in the refrigerator overnight and had a piece cold and served with a vanilla Greek yogurt for breakfast and I’m not gonna lie, it was amazing!

 There really isn’t a wrong way to enjoy this homemade blackberry cobbler recipe!

-I love it’s buttery sweetness paired with a strong cup of coffee–either pairing is delicious!
-Or don’t pick between the two and just enjoy some coffee, cobbler and ice cream all together!
+I love it’s buttery sweetness paired with a strong cup of coffee–either pairing is amazing!
+Or don’t pick between the two and just enjoy some coffee, delicious cobbler and ice cream all together!

 Well, my mouth is watering right now!
 How about yours?
-You seriously won’t regret making this lazy day blackberry cobbler!
+You seriously won’t regret making this old fashioned blackberry cobbler!

-If you love enjoyed this recipe be sure to share it with your friends and family on Pinterest, Twitter, Facebook, carrier pigeon…all the usual places!!
+If you love enjoyed this comforting dessert recipe be sure to share it with your friends and family on Pinterest, Twitter, Facebook, carrier pigeon…all the usual places!!

 Want to remember this blackberry dessert for later?
 Pin it to your favorite Pinterest recipe board! >>> The Best Blackberry Cobbler